jpita/jose-pita/README.md

 ## Improvements to the app

 * Everything :D

 The app is really bad.

 The UI is horrible and the UX even worse.
 It should follow the platform's design guidelines.

-* IDs on the app.
-It was very hard finding good ids to create good selectors.
+* IDs on the app

+It was very hard to find good ids to create good selectors.
 We should ask the developers to give us ids.